 Your AC is Frozen Mid-Summer… Now What?

 Oh, the joys of warm weather.
-We wait all winter long for the heat to come, and when it arrives we rely on our AC systems to keep comfortable.
-What happens when your mid heat and the air has stopped blowing from your vents?
-As you step outside to the scorching temps to troubleshoot your system, you find your outdoor AC unit is covered in ice!
+We wait all winter long for the heat to come, and when it arrives we rely on our AC system to keep comfortable.
+What happens when you’re mid heat and the air has stopped blowing from your vents?
+As you step outside to the scorching temps, you find your outdoor AC unit is covered in ice!
 What a crazy sight to see!
 So now what?

 It may be a shock to see ice formed around your unit, but a frozen AC is a common problem during the hot Georgia months.
 Here’s a step by step guide to what causes this common AC breakdown and what to do next:

 My AC is Frozen- What is the Cause?